tbeckmn/tbeckmn.github.io/index.md

 I currently work at [The Madison Concourse Hotel and Governor's Club](https://www.concoursehotel.com/) as a Digital Marketing Specialist.

+My main role is all things content for our website, blog, emails, and social media channels.

+I create and implement content strategy for three main segments: leisure guests, weddings, and meetings and events.

+In addition to content, I take the lead on building growth and engagement for our email lists and social media channels.
+I also manage Facebook ads, Google ads, and SEO.

+For all of these endeavors I compile digital analytics reports and present them to our executive team.

 Here are some of my favorite blog posts:

 - [8 Ideas For Romantic Date Nights In Madison](https://www.concoursehotel.com/blog/date-night-ideas-madison-wisconsin)